-We offer effortless Brain Optimization for all ages.
+We offer effortless stress management for all ages.

 Many of our clients come to us after having exhausted all options given to them by their doctors.
-Clients who have sustained concussions or brain injuries at some point in their past are usually our biggest "miracle" clients, often seeing significant gains fairly quickly.
+Clients who have sustained concussions or brain injuries at some point in their past are usually our happiest clients, often seeing shifts fairly quickly.
 NeurOptimal® is not a "treatment" for anything; it is merely a tool for self optimization that works by simply providing feedback to the brain about what it is doing and the brain uses this information to adjust and perform more optimally.

 We often see clients who have been told by their doctors that they have made as much of a recovery as they will ever make and sent home to live out their lives on "disability".
-In our experience, even severely damaged brains seem to be able to use the feedback to make better use of what is there.
+In our experience, even people with severely damaged brains can benefit from NeurOptimal® neurofeedback.
 I don't believe anyone is beyond hope!

-"Recently, we saw somebody that had a stroke and had been re-habbing for several years and he has made remarkable recovery using neurofeedback."
+"Recently, we saw somebody that had a stroke and had been re-habbing for several years and he has made remarkable [shifts since] using neurofeedback."
 Dr. Michael Winters, DC Winters Wellness - Chiropractic Re-defined

 Here is my own story which I had posted on the Neurofeedback forums in 2015: